sachin21/dmm-crawler/README.md

 #### Available arguments

-- Arguments for the term is able to use `all, comic, cg, game, voice`.
+- Arguments for the term is available to use `all, comic, cg, game, voice`.
-- Arguments for the submedia is able to use `24, weekly, monthly, total`.
+- Arguments for the submedia is available to use `24, weekly, monthly, total`.

 ### From an art's URL